Home Loans for Bad Credit: 7 Loan Options for 2025

 Avoid unnecessary hard pulls

-First things first: not all credit checks are detrimental to your credit score.
-Soft inquiries, such as those conducted for background checks, don’t affect your score.
-However, hard inquiries, like the ones made when you apply for a new credit card or a loan, can ding your score a bit.
-Each hard pull can reduce your credit score by a few points, and while it’s not a massive impact, they can add up quickly if you’re not careful.
+However, hard inquiries, like the ones made when you apply for a new credit card or a loan, can lower your score a bit.
+Each hard pull can reduce your credit score by a few points.
+So always check whether the creditor will be performing a hard or soft pull on your credit report.

 FAQ: Home loans for bad credit

-What mortgage company works with bad credit?
+Can you get a mortgage with very bad credit?

 Different mortgage lenders will view your application differently, so it’s important to shop around when you have bad credit.
 Online mortgage lenders have opened up more choices for many low-credit-score borrowers.
 Make sure to work with someone who has a Nationwide Mortgage Licensing System (NMLS) license.